-The day your last child leaves home may be a little sad, but it’s also a time of opportunity.
+The day your last child leaves home may be a little sad but it’s also a time of opportunity.
 It’s a chance for parents to reconsider their future, which often involves a re-organisation of the family finances.
-Let’s take a look at some of the steps you can take to build wealth once the children have become more independent.
+Let’s take a look at some of the steps you can take to build wealth once the kids have become more independent.

 1. Cut your expenses